Profile picture for user Henry Ravenhall

 • affect and emotion

-• history of the senses (especially touch and smell)
+• the senses (especially touch and smell)

 • philology